ieru/kosa/README.md

 $ sudo gem install sparql sinatra-respond_to sinatra-flash rmagick sparql-client
 ```

-- Install bundle using: (it may be necessary to remove the Gemfile.lock file to rebuild the previous build)
+- Create 'bundle'

 ```
-( from cloned KOS directory )
+( from kosa directory )
 $ sudo bundle install

 (or '$ sudo rvm all do bundle install' -- if you use rvm -- )
 ```

-### Running a development server
+### Running on a Development server

-- Since the server has been installed using Rack, to run it, just type:
+- Since the server has been installed using Rack, just type:

 ```
 $ sudo rackup config.ru